 - Withdraw by:

-Prior to departure, you will select your preferred courses.
-If you choose to enroll in Spanish language as one of your electives, you will take an online language placement exam.
-After arriving in Buenos Aires, you’ll also take an oral language placement exam.
-You will be enrolled into courses based on their availability and the result of your placement exam.
+We’ll assess your Spanish language level before your program begins to ensure that you're in the right program for you.
+Final course registration takes place on-site.
+You will be enrolled into courses based on their availability.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
+To ensure that you receive credit for your coursework, have your home school pre-approve courses at several levels before you leave for Argentina.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.